Monday, February 29, 2016

 What We Do

-We strive to deliver Jesus’ love in four ways:
+We strive to deliver Jesus’ love in three ways.

 The first is by feeding the hungry.
-We generate thousands of pounds of fresh produce each year for hunger relief organizations.
-To date we have delivered about 30 tons of fresh produce.
-Most of that goes to the Hilliard Summer Lunch Program, to the kitchens of Faith Mission, and to food pantries supported by Mid-Ohio Foodbank
+We generate thousands of pounds of fresh produce each year for our economically challenged neighbors.
+To date we have delivered over 109 tons of fresh produce to hard pressed folks in Central Ohio.
+Most of that went to New Americans involved in English as second language (“ESL”) classes provided by Festa and Cornerstone Christian Fellowship.
+Significant amounts also go to local food pantries.

 The second is by welcoming immigrants.
-We use the gardening process and the food it generates to welcome folks from Iraq, Somalia, and other troubled regions.
-We do that by building friendships, enhancing English language skills, and learning about each others’ cultures as we garden together and teach each other different ways to cook the crops we grow.
-We also share a fair amount of our production with participants in SON Ministries' Family ESOL program.
+We use the gardening process and the food it generates to welcome refugees from troubled regions around the world.
+We do that by building friendships, enhancing English language skills, and learning about each other’s cultures as we garden together and teach each other different ways to cook the crops we grow.
+We also do that through picnics at the end of most our gardening sessions and through weekly meetings of the Kid’s Gardening Club during the summer.

 How We Do It

-We are an all volunteer operation.
-Most of our volunteers come from Cornerstone Christian Fellowship and UALC.
-We have a core of group of about a dozen volunteers, supplemented by fluxuating numbers of other volunteers and immigrant friends.
-We have been blessed with high quality volunteers; three of our folks have won the “Community Gardener of the Year” award from Franklin Park Conservatory’s Growing To Green program.
+We are an all-volunteer operation.
+Most of our volunteers come from Upper Arlington Lutheran Church (“UALC”) and Cornerstone Christian Fellowship.
+We have a core of group of about a dozen volunteers, supplemented by fluctuating numbers of other volunteers and our ESL friends.
+We have been blessed with high quality volunteers; three of our garden stewards have won the “Community Gardener of the Year” award from Franklin Park Conservatory’s Growing to Green program.

-We seek to maximize production because more production means less hunger and more welcoming for our immigrant friends.
+We seek to maximize production because more production means less hunger and more welcoming for our ESL friends.
 We therefore work from a common plan to get as much as we can out of our space.
-We grow spring, summer, and fall crops.
-We also use companion planting techniques to enhance production.
+We grow summer and fall crops.
+We also extensively use companion planting to enhance production.
 We became a completely organic operation during the 2014 growing season.

 History

 We further expanded during the 2013 and 2014 seasons, both in terms of adding growing space and broadening our ministries.
-We added additional beds, and our immigrant and composting ministries.
-We converted to organic operations in 2014.
+We added additional beds and our immigrant and composting ministries.
+We converted to completely organic operations in 2014.

 We have been one of Central Ohio’s Hub Gardens since 2012.